On the entanglement contour of excited states in the holographic CFT: Introduction

-Besides the entanglement entropy there are different quantum non-local measures.
-Recently it has been conjectured to describe the evolution of hidden degrees of freedom in holographic systems using different "complexity" proposals.
-There are numerous proposals on how to define this quantity in holography and quantum systems \cite{Stanford:2014jda}-\cite{Caputa:2017urj}.
-At the moment there is no conventional description of complexity on both the QFT and gravitational sides of the correspondence.
-In this paper we focus on the so called CV complexity\cite{Stanford:2014jda} and the construction of the analogue of the entanglement contour for it.
-We call this quantity the complexity contour.
-We focus on the peculiar example of the $AdS_3/CFT_2$ case.
-It is known that the dependence of the CV complexity on the interval length is in its essence temperature independent \cite{Abt:2017pmf} and the construction similar to the partial entanglement does not clarify the situation.
-However one can proceed with the geometrical definition that lead to the non-trivial "complexity degrees of freedom" distribution.
-This shows that the geometric definition of contour-like measures is important thing to study on its own rights.
+Besides the entanglement entropy, different quantum non-local measures are known.
+Recently it has been proposed to describe the evolution of hidden degrees of freedom in holographic systems using a notion of quantum complexity.
+There are different proposals on the definition of this quantity in holography and quantum systems \cite{Stanford:2014jda}-\cite{Caputa:2017urj}.
+At the moment, there is no conventional description of complexity in quantum field theory as well as in holography.
+In this paper, we discuss the analog of entanglement contour for CV complexity.
+We call this quantity the complexity contour focusing on the peculiar example of the $AdS_3/CFT_2$ case.
+It is known that the dependence of the CV complexity on the interval length is in its essence temperature-independent \cite{Abt:2017pmf}.
+The construction similar to the partial entanglement does not clarify the situation leading to temperature-independent answer.
+However, one can proceed with the geometrical definition that leads to the non-trivial "complexity degrees of freedom" distribution.
+This shows that the geometric definition of contour-like measures is an important thing to study on its own.

 This paper is organized as follows.
-In the section \ref{entc} we review the entanglement contour proposal and consider different simple examples.
+In section \ref{entc} we review the entanglement contour proposal and consider different simple examples of it.
 In section \ref{entE1} we obtain the entanglement contour for the arbitrary excited state dual to the Banados geometry.
-In section \ref{entE2} we investigate the thermodynamic description of the entanglement contour similar to the "entanglement laws".
-Then we introduce the geometric contours based on geodesics in section \ref{GCM}.
-We finalize with the comments on the importance of the geometric definition of the contour functions in holography and discuss complexity contour in section \ref{CM}.
+In section \ref{entE2} we consider the thermodynamic description of the entanglement contour in the spirit of first law of entanglement.
+We introduce the geometric contours based on geodesics in section \ref{GCM}.
+We finalize with the comments on the importance of the geometric definition of the contour functions in holography and discuss complexity contour proposals in section \ref{CM}.